r0bert-t/elevenlabs-integration/README.md

 ## Current examples

 - [Conversational AI agent with webhook tool](webhook-tools/README.md) — ElevenLabs conversational AI agent using local RAG and external knowledge database
+- [ElevenLabs MCP server integrated with Claude](hosted-mcp/README.md) — Use Claude and the ElevenLabs hosted MCP server to generate a YouTube voiceover